 Initially, the audio was handled by an array of XLR microphones that only provided live feedback to the instructor station.
 Later, it was switched to a stationary microphone connected directly to the CCTV camera system.
 This system did not provide adequate pickup as the students moved about the space.
 Also, there were issues with too much background noise (engine sounds, etc.) in the audio feed.

 How Nureva solved it

 Staff members did online research of multiple microphone systems.
 They then contacted Comcross, a meeting room technology supplier, for additional information.
-Comcross provided MSTC with a demo of Nureva’s HDL300 audio conferencing system for medium-sized rooms.
-After the initial trial they decided to install a Dual HDL300 system for large spaces.
-This installation also led MSTC to do a trial of the HDL200 system for their smaller bridge spaces.
+Comcross provided MSTC with a demo of Nureva’s HDL300 audio conferencing system for large rooms.
+After the initial trial they decided to install a Dual HDL300 system for extra-large spaces.
+This installation also led MSTC to do a trial of the HDL200 system for their medium-sized bridge spaces.